 Firstly let’s tackle the two juicing sites that we’ll use for the purpose of stacking the DA onto the main tier 1 site, (site C).
 Remember this works best when all links are contextual.
 It’ll still work if the links aren’t contextual, (image or sidebar links, etc.), but nowhere near as good as contextual links.

-Now these two initial sites could be two PBN sites, or any combination of site types, as long as the outbound link is contextual and the sites have a DA of at least 30+.
+Now, these two initial sites could be two PBN sites, or any combination of site types, as long as the outbound link is contextual and the sites have a DA of at least 30+.
 Here’s where some crafty 301’s come into play with a powerful twist.
-The 301’s need to weighted according to the target site and they must also be on topic too.
+The 301’s need to be weighted according to the target site and they must also be on the topic too.

-The Unbeatable way to find Authoratative on Topic Domains
+The Unbeatable way to find Authoritative on Topic Domains

 If you have to compromise, which you often do, then go for better anchor text rather than topical relevancy.
-So if you’re trying to rank your money site for “Plumber City” than an expired domain with anchor text links about “blocked drains”and “hot water repairs” will serve you better than perfectly on-topic inbound links with anchor text about “ugg boots”.
+So if you’re trying to rank your money site for “Plumber City” then an expired domain with anchor text links about “blocked drains” and “hot water repairs” will serve you better than perfectly on-topic inbound links with anchor text about “ugg boots”.

 Your money site will remain protected from these 301’s because it’s too many link hops (tiers) away from these DA juicing sites.
 The second stage is just to repeat this strategy on the second site in your DA stack.
 So now you end up with two decent DA50+ sites (due to each site having good inbound 301’s).